 Universities of Applied Sciences (UAS) offering the Building Technologies (BT) profile are shown below.
 Find out more about the courses of study at the individual UASs.

-- Plus-energy buildings and clusters, grid interaction (Smart-Grids)
+- Net Zero, Plus-energy buildings and clusters, grid interaction (Smart-Grids)

-- Optimization and operation of heat pump systems
+- Operation and optimization of heat pump systems

-- Efficient and safe operation of solar thermal systems
+- Design of thermal networks, efficient and safe solar thermal systems

 - Digital twins, IoT, operational optimization of buildings

 - Circular economy, re-use of materials and components